The Bucket Approach to Retirement Allocation

 The All-Important Bucket 1

 The linchpin of any Bucket framework is a highly liquid component to meet near-term living expenses for one year or more.
-Cash yields are still quite low, so Bucket 1 is by no means a return engine.
+Cash yields are extremely low, so Bucket 1 is by no means a return engine.
 But the goal of this portfolio sleeve is to stabilize principal to meet income needs not covered by other income sources.
 To arrive at the amount of money to hold in Bucket 1, start by sketching out spending needs on an annual basis.
 Subtract from that amount any certain, nonportfolio sources of income such as Social Security or pension payments.
 The amount left over is the starting point for Bucket 1: That's the amount of annual income Bucket 1 will need to supply.

-More conservative investors will want to multiply that figure by two or more to determine their cash holdings.
+More conservative investors will want to multiply that figure by two to determine their cash holdings.
 Alternatively, investors concerned about the opportunity cost of so much cash might consider building a two-part liquidity pool--one year of living expenses in true cash and one or more year of living expenses in a slightly higher-yielding alternative holding, such as a short-term bond fund.
 A retiree might also consider including an emergency fund within Bucket 1 to defray unanticipated expenses such as car repairs, additional healthcare costs, and so on.

 Bucket 2 and Beyond